pryvyd9/AzgaarToCK3/Readme.md

 3. Place these files in the extracted folder
 4. Run `ConsoleUI` file
 5. Follow the instructions
+6. Run the game

+### Optional steps
+Do them if there are issues with holding/unit placement or terrain looks weird.
+Or it crashes.

 6. Go to properties of CK3 in Steam and add `-mapeditor` parameter
 7. Launch the game making sure the newly created mod is added to the playset and enabled
-8. Map Editing (Optional.
-Do it if there are some issues with holding placement or terrain looks weird):
+8. Map Editing:
     1. Repack heightmap
 		![screenshot](docs/Screenshot_2024-05-08_214628.png)
 	2. Go to Map Objects Editor.
 Click on any territory in the list and select all with Ctrl+A hotkey